pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 **Summarize the error measures:**

-First by epidemiological (epi) weeks and updates, then by epi weeks only (get rid of updates), and finally by model-location only (get rid of epi weeks).
+Summarize first by time intervals and updates, then by time intervals only (get rid of different updates), and finally by model-location only (get rid of different time intervals).

+Two time intervals were used separately: epidemiological weeks, and calendar months.

 <br/><br/>

-(1) Get the MEDIAN of error types by epi weeks and updates
+(1) Get the MEDIAN of error types by time intervals and updates

-Summarization level = calendar time in days: transform calendar days to epidemiological weeks (623 days to 89 weeks = 7 to 1)
+Summarization level = calendar time in days.
+Transform calendar days to epidemiological weeks or calendar months.

 (Graphs not shown here to save space)

 .

-(2) Get the AVERAGE over updates of MEDIAN of error types by epi weeks
+(2) Get the AVERAGE over updates of MEDIAN of error types by time intervals

-Summarization level = updates: transform many updates to one update (142 updates to 1 update-free)
+Summarization level = updates.
+Transform many updates to one update for each time interval

-Graphs 8 to 11 under each location (except provinces together) (shown below) show the four types of error by epi weeks (update-free)
+Graphs 8 to 12 under each location (except provinces together) (shown below) show the four types of error by time intervals (update-free)

+Graphs 8 to 11 show the four types of error by weekly time intervals.

+Graphs 12 show one types of error (MAPE) by monthly time intervals.

 .

-(3) Get the AVERAGE over epi weeks of the above number (2)
+(3) Get the AVERAGE over time intervals of the above number (2) quantity

-Summarization level = calendar time in epi weeks: transform many epi weeks to a single statistic (89 week to 1 model-location)
+Summarization level = time intervals.
+Transform many time intervals (weeks or months) to a single statistic for all updates and time intervals for a model-location (e.g., DELP-Alberta).

 (Graphs shown under "Canada provinces together")